 When the organizational focus seems to be shifting, leaders need to ask if the effort is in line with the organization’s goals.

-If the attention has been shifted to something else, then it is indicative of the leader to appropriately align the effort or bring it to an end.
+If the attention has been shifted to something else, then it is indicative of the leader appropriately aligning the effort or bringing it to an end.

 Organizational Attention Deficit